akkadotnet/akka.net/docs/articles/actors/testing-actor-systems.md

 [!code-csharp[DependentChild](../../examples/DocsExamples/Testkit/ParentSampleTest.cs?range=39-52)]

-####Create the child using TestKit
-The `TestKit` class can in fact create actors that will run with the test probe as parent.
-This will cause any messages the child actor sends to `Context.Parent` to end up in the test probe.

-//TODO

 ####Using a fabricated parent
 If you prefer to avoid modifying the parent or child constructor you can create a fabricated parent in your test.
 This, however, does not enable you to test the parent actor in isolation.